-- 1. The question paper will have ten questions.
+1. The question paper will have ten questions.
 Each question is set for 20 marks.

-Marks scored shall be proportionally reduced to 50 marks - 2.
-There will be 2 questions from each module.
+2. There will be 2 questions from each module.
 Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module.